-An often unanticipated result of user account deletion, orphaned classes in Google Classroom keep cropping in G Suite forums and support desks across the education ecosystem.
+An often unanticipated result of user account deletion, orphaned classes in Google Classroom keep cropping in Google Workspace forums and support desks across the education ecosystem.
 Schools likely don’t know they have this problem until it becomes a larger issue.
 So what are orphaned classes, how can they be prevented, and how can you fix them?

 What are orphaned classes in Google Classroom?

-When a user account is deleted in G Suite, the admin is prompted to transfer user data (Drive, Calendar, and Google+) to another user account.
-This does not include Google Classroom classes, so any active classes owned by a user who is deleted enter an orphaned state, showing “Unknown User” as the Owner on the Classroom homepage, and in the Stream.
+When a user account is deleted in Google Workspace, the admin is prompted to transfer user data (Drive, Calendar, and Google+) to another user account.
+This does not include Google Classroom classes, so any active classes owned by a user who is deleted enter an orphaned state, showing “Unknown User” as the owner on the Classroom homepage, and in the stream.

 How can you prevent orphaned classes?

 While there are actions you can take on orphaned classes, it’s best to be proactive rather than reactive — once a Classroom owner is deleted, it’s much harder to fix orphaned classes.